linuxreader/linuxreader.github.io/content/about/_index.md

 ![CCNA Logo](/images/ccnabadge.png?height=100px&classes=inline)
 ![RHCSALogo](/images/rhcsabadge.png?height=100px&classes=inline)

+### Welcome to Linux Reader!

+Read about random Linux topics and improve your Linux skills!

-### Hey, I'm David.
+I'm David,

-I am a tech enthusiast interested in Linux, open source projects, Networking, scripting, programming, and cybersecurity.
+I am a tech enthusiast interested in Linux, open source projects, networking, scripting, programming, and cyber security.
 This is my hub where I will be teaching as I learn.
 This will help me pick up skills better and hopefully help others along the way.

-The site name "Perfect Dark Mode" is a throwback to the game "Perfect Dark" and the best visual theme for any technology, dark mode.
-Just thought it was a clever play on words and matches some aspiration in me that wants to be a cool stealthy hacker.

-Check out what I am doing [Now](now)
+Check out what I am doing [Now](now) or see what I've been [reading](../booknotes/_index.md).